 - Prevent unauthorized access to the workbook

 - Restrict users from modifying the contents of the spreadsheet (makes it read only)

 In both instances, you can protect an Excel workbook with a password to make it read only.
 This means users will be able to open the workbook and view the data but won’t be able to make any changes to the spreadsheet.
 This is vitally important if you are running a small to medium-sized business and want to ensure the integrity of your financial data.

 How to Save an Excel Workbook as Read Only

 Here’s a step-by-step guide on how to lock an Excel spreadsheet or workbook with a password and make it read only.

-2. The “Save As” dialogue box will pop up.
-Navigate to the bottom of the box and find the “Tools” option just next to the “Save” button.
+- At the bottom of the box, click “Tools” option just next to the “Save” button.
 Click on “Tools” and a drop-down menu will open.
 Select and click “General options” in the drop-down menu.